jhlchan/www/python/pyscript/demo/demo10e.md

 Skulpt has "standard" (default) and "world" modes.
 """
 # Cannot make register_shape to work.
+Due to missing co_varnames for register_shape in standard library.
+Fixed in js-skulpt-stdlib.js.
 # Final info display is still one single line.
+Due to lacking "logo" mode.
+Need turtle facing north at start for proper writing.
 # After fixing register_shape, and recording the hand positions,
 # this now works -- except that the hand goes anticlockwise, and date and weekday flickers.
-# looks like the clock is upside-down!
+# Looks like the clock is upside-down!
 Due to original logo mode?
 Yes!
 # In setheading, use opposite angles.
 Remove flickering by tracer(0) then update().
 </textarea>